roni-fultheim/CEI/README.md

 | `--run_title` | Description of parameter 2 - in general config, per-run |
 | `--NGC_file` | Description of parameter 2 - in general config, per-run, not required |

-For using AWS to run on TCGA:
+For using AWS to run on TCGA (see [Nextflow for Fargate documentation](https://www.nextflow.io/docs/latest/aws.html#aws-fargate)):
 | Parameter  | Description |
 |------------|-------------|
 | `--ecr_region` | Description of parameter 1 |